eugenp/REST-With-Spring/README.md

-# REST with Spring - Evolve Rest API
+# REST With Spring Boot - Evolve Rest API

-This is the codebase for Module Templates of [REST with Spring](http://bit.ly/restwithspring)
+This is the codebase for Module Templates of [REST With Spring Boot](http://bit.ly/restwithspring)